Madagascar: Independent state

 The contested 2001 presidential elections in which then-mayor of Antananarivo, Marc Ravalomanana, eventually emerged victorious, caused a seven-month standoff in 2002 between supporters of Ravalomanana and Ratsiraka.
 The negative economic impact of the political crisis was gradually overcome by Ravalomanana's progressive economic and political policies, which encouraged investments in education and ecotourism, facilitated foreign direct investment, and cultivated trading partnerships both regionally and internationally.
 National GDP grew at an average rate of 7 percent per year under his administration.
 In the latter half of his second term, Ravalomanana was criticised by domestic and international observers who accused him of increasing authoritarianism and corruption.

 Opposition leader and then-mayor of Antananarivo, Andry Rajoelina, led a movement in early 2009 in which Ravalomanana was pushed from power in an unconstitutional process widely condemned as a coup d'état.
 In March 2009, Rajoelina was declared by the Supreme Court as the President of the High Transitional Authority, an interim governing body responsible for moving the country toward presidential elections.
 In 2010, a new constitution was adopted by referendum, establishing a Fourth Republic, which sustained the democratic, multi-party structure established in the previous constitution.
 Hery Rajaonarimampianina was declared the winner of the 2013 presidential election, which the international community deemed fair and transparent.

 In 2018 the first round of the presidential election was held on 7 November and the second round was held on 10 December.
 Three former presidents and the most recent president were the main candidates of the elections.
-Former president Andry Rajoelina won the second round of the elections.
-He was previously president from 2009 to 2014.
-Former president Marc Ravalomana lost the second round and he did not accept the results because of allegations of fraud.
-Ravalomana was president from 2002 to 2009.
-The most recent president Hery Rajaonarimampianina received very modest support in the first round.
+Rajoelina won the second round of the elections.
+Ravalomana lost the second round and he did not accept the results because of allegations of fraud.
+Rajaonarimampianina received very modest support in the first round.
 In January 2019 the High Constitutional Court declared Rajoelina as the winner of the elections and the new president.

-In June 2019 parliamentary elections the party of president Andry Rajoelina won absolute majority of the seats of the National Assembly.
+In June 2019 parliamentary elections the Rajoelina's won absolute majority of the seats of the National Assembly.
 It received 84 seats and the supporters of former president Ravalomana got only 16 seats of 151 seats of the National Assembly.
 51 seats of deputies were independent or represented small parties.
-President Rajoelina could rule as a strongman.
+Rajoelina could rule as a strongman.

-In 2020, on the 60th anniversary of Madagascar's independence, a national drive was marked with an inaugural gathering of volunteers to set out plantlings in the ground in an ambition to plant 60 million trees.